Advice for parents of young children

 - Keep your fire escape route clear of toys and other obstructions

 Teach your children what to do if there is a fire

-- If the way out is blocked, go into a room with a window.
-Put blankets or towels at the bottom of the door to stop smoke getting in.
-If there is a phone in the room, dial 999.
-If there isn’t a phone, open the window and shout – help!
+- If the way out is blocked, go into a room with a window and put blankets or towels at the bottom of the door to stop smoke getting in.
+If there is a phone in the room, dial 999, otherwise open the window and shout for help